Effecting Change Step By Step

 - Promotes the connection between school psychologists' training, standards, and actual practice.

-- Recommends a ratio for schools implementing this comprehensive model of one school psychologist to 500-700 students (1:500-700) depending on level of need within the student population.
+- Recommends a ratio for schools implementing this comprehensive model of one school psychologist to 500 students (1:500) depending on the level of need within the student population.

 - Creates the capacity to make the best, most cost-effective use of school psychologists' skills and expertise, which are an existing but sometimes underutilized resource in schools.